 You can click on the “Find in Ubuntu Software” button as shown above, which will open ubuntu software center.
 There you can install the required codec package.

 Install the same and open the video with Gnome-videos again will solve the problem.

 If you don’t want to install any additional packages for the purpose, you can use VLC itself to convert the .ts file to mp4 format to play in any other player.

 For this, open VLC and select Convert option under File menu.

 Now, provide the location of the file that needs to be converted using the “Add” button and select Convert/Save as shown in the screenshot.

 Select the required output profile (MP4) and set a file name for the output and press Start.

 This will start the conversion and will be completed as per the duration of the source.
 Once done, you can access the converted output from your ~/Videos directory.

 While it is true that VLC player can be used to trim videos, the entire process is in no way similar to a dedicated video editor.

-Anyway, this cool feature can be a handy tool on some occasion, where all you want is to trim a particular small clip or make a gif from a movie scene.
+Anyway, this cool feature can be a handy tool on some occasions, where you only want to trim a small clip or make a gif from a movie scene.